JakubAndrysek/JakubAndrysek/README.md

 </div>

-Hi, I'm Jacob, a high school student of computer science from the Czech Republic.
+Hi, I'm Jacob, a highschool student of computer science from the Czech Republic.

+I like programming, electronics, 3D modeling and robotics.
 I'm usually building tools and products that make developers' lives easier and more productive.
 I'm also a big fan of open-source software and hardware.

-Most of my projects are open-source, and you can find them on my GitHub profile.
+Most of my projects are open-source, and you can find them on my [GitHub](https://github.com/JakubAndrysek) profile.

 <div align="center">
 <a href="https://github.com/JakubAndrysek" target="_blank">